 What to Pack for a Canadian Road Trip

 Weather can change very quickly in the Canadian Rockies, and it is important you are prepared.
-I suggest bringing rain gear, regardless of the predicted forecast for your travels, and I recommend carrying it with you on your day hikes.
+I suggest bringing rain gear, regardless of the predicted forecast for your travels, and I recommend carrying it with you on your day hikes along with your other day hike essentials.

 The average high temperature during the day in spring and summer ranges from 50° (F) to 65° (F) though temperatures at night can drop below freezing.
 In late June, we got everything from hot sun to rain to snow.
 Some days were quite warm and nights got into the 30s (F).
 While you might be camping during the summer you need to ensure your sleeping bag has a good rating for temperatures below freezing.
 Packing extra blankets to be safe is a great idea, along with a groundsheet for your tent to provide extra insulation with dropping temperatures.